Akusem/fish-like-zsh-offline/README.md

 ## Installation in a Docker container

-You may want to have a zsh terminal in a Docker container you regurlaly use, in this case you can add 2 lines in the `Dockerfile` of your container:
+You may want to have a zsh terminal in a Docker container you regurlaly use, in this case you can add the following lines in the `Dockerfile` of your container:

 ```Dockerfile
 # Use an image based on ubuntu 22.04 if you want to install zsh from the repo dependencies